juliandiaz1/488T_Real_Estate_Project/real_estate/README.md

 ## `npm run server`

+## `DATABASE and BACKEND connection set up`
 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
+You will need your own MySQL database.
 Edit the .env file in the src folder, and fill in the fields:

 REACT_APP_AXIOS_URL : This is for the HTTP client to send requests to Express (e.g http://localhost:3001 Backend IP) REACT_APP_BASE_URL : This is for Express to allow the HTTP client to send requests (CORS) (e.g http://localhost:3000 Client IP)
 DB_HOST : This is the MySQL server host name